If you’re wondering if there’s a reason to acquire a business trust, we will help you understand the advantages.

 But now you have a powerful new ally, the Business Trust.

 A Business Trust combines the best features of a corporation, llc and partnership all in one.
-Yet it’s much less hassle – no secretary of state registration, no fees, no resident agent, and no state permission.
+Yet it’s much less hassle – no secretary of state registration, no fees, no franchise taxes, no resident agent, and no state permission.
 It can operate in California or nationwide.
 And your Business Trust is completely private.

 Many successful business owners like you are looking for a fresh alternative to government sponsorship.
 It’s exactly what happened to us.
 After years of operating corporations and LLCs we found the Business Trust solution.
 It relieved us of many hassles when analyzing how best to organize a low profile investment management company.